 This also goes for your marketing dashboards.
 When you share your digital marketing reporting with the C-suite, your dashboards should be as beautiful and vibrant as possible.
 To use our ad metaphor above, these visualizations represent the beautifully shot creative.
 They convey the concept, the mood, the idea.

 Less is more

 Much in the same way that you’re curating the information you are presenting to leadership, though, it is important to make strategic selections for your visualizations.
 There should be a clear hierarchy of information when taking a single glance at your dashboards or slides.
 The visualizations should be clean and orderly.

 Also, while pops of color are extremely useful to convey a lot of ideas strategically, you don’t want to overdo it to the point that your reporting looks like a Picasso (in a bad way).
 A little restraint can be a very good thing.
 Especially when you are trying to…

 Remember, your leadership team is still just a group of humans.
 And humans love a good story.

 In fact, that group of humans has probably been in back to back meetings and presentations all day.
 Think of this as your opportunity to entertain them with a fantastic story arc.

-Another way to craft a story out of digital marketing reporting is to focus on the drama.
+Another way to craft a meaningful story is to focus on the drama.
 In this example, think back to the executive who wants to understand how digital marketing is helping to reduce customer acquisition cost.
 Maybe you weren’t able to accurately make the connection between your campaigns and the organization’s KPI.
 After analyzing data across platforms, though, you could finally quantify digital marketing’s contribution as well as your return on ad spend.